Welcome to our Maternity Unit

 eRedbook (your electronic child health record)

-To find out more about about and register for the eRedbook (your electronic child health record) visit this website: https://www.eredbook.org.uk/
+To find out more about and register for the eRedbook (your electronic child health record) visit this website: https://www.eredbook.org.uk/

 The eRedbook app allows you to access your child's growth charts and health records such as immunisation history from the NHS wherever you are.